versioneer-tech/provider-datalab/docs/how-to-guides/usage_concepts.md

 ### Check Composite Status

-List all `datalabs` in your namespace:

 ```bash
 kubectl get datalabs -n workspace
 ```

-You should see `READY=True` once reconciliation is complete:
+You should see all Datalabs `READY=True` once reconciliation is complete:

 ```
 NAME       SYNCED   READY   COMPOSITION       AGE